Codeception/Codeception/docs/03-AcceptanceTests.md

 ```

 In this case we did some actions in second window with `does` command on a friend object.

 Sometimes you may want to close a web page before the end of the test.
-For such cases you may use : $nick->leave();
+For such cases you may use leave().
 You can also specify roles for friend :
 ```php
 <?php